 Most, but not all, content retrieved by a Google Scholar search will be scholarly, and many, but not all, articles in your Google Scholar search results will be peer-reviewed.
 Google Scholar is not recommended for comprehensive searches of a topic, but is most useful for locating the full text of an article when you already have the article citation.

-Learn more about off-campus access to articles found through Google Scholar.
+Connect from off-campus to articles found through Google Scholar.